rohanbaisantry/image-clustering/README.md

 Change the following two variables(present in the main() function) for your convinience:
 1) number_of_clusters  ( default is 10 )
-2) data_path - This is the path of the folder that contans the different images that we will pass to the algorithm.
+2) data_path - This is the path of the folder that contans the different images that you want to pass to the algorithm.

 Python Modules used: